SaneBow/PiDTLN/README.md

 2. Test with `python3 rt_dtln_ns.py -i UAC1.0 -o UAC1.0 -c 6 -m models/dtln_aec_128_quant`.
 Speak to your mic, you should hear no feedback echo.
 3. Follow the similar procedure in DTLN NS setup to put AEC output to a virtual capturing device.
 So you can use it in other programs.

-## Setup without Hardware Loopback
+## [WIP] Setup without Hardware Loopback

 When you don't have a soundcard that supports hardware loopback, you need to create a virtual input device whose last channel stores playback loopback.
-Currently I am still trying to achieve this with `loopback_asound.conf`.
-With this, we can successfully record with playback channel.
-But somehow it failed to work with PyAudio, which the realtime script is based on.
+Currently I am still trying to make this happen with `loopback_asound.conf` on a [ReSpeaker 2-Mics Pi HAT](https://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT/).
+Current progress is that I can successfully record the virtual device that combines a playback channel, but somehow it failed to work with PyAudio, which the realtime script is based on.